Browse the Guide:

 Atlanta, Georgia.
 Writes of camp life, his fellow soldiers, the battle

 in Vicksburg, Mississippi, and his relief at the war's end.
-Finding aid available on the Virginia Heritage website.
+Finding aid available online.
 Ms1988-090.

 MATTHEWS, THOMAS J. CORRESPONDENCE, 1878, n.d.
 0.1 cu. ft.
 Surveyor for Kanawha County, West Virginia.
 Letters to W. W. Gitt regarding coal lands near Coal River and Cabin Creek on the Chesapeake & Ohio Railroad, accompanied by note from Gitt giving instructions to an unnamed person.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-032.

 MATRIX: FEMINIST ARCHITECTURAL CO-OPERATIVE LIMITED.
 PUBLICATIONS,